Chelsea Manning: Parents' divorce, move to Wales

-A childhood friend of Manning's, speaking about a conversation they had when Manning was 13, said: "he told me he was gay".
+A childhood friend of Manning's, speaking about a conversation they had when Manning was 13, said that Manning had identified herself as gay.
 The friend also said that Manning's home life was not good and that her father was very controlling.
 Around this time, Manning's parents divorced.
 She and her mother, Susan, moved out of the house to a rented apartment in Crescent, Oklahoma.
 Susan's instability continued, and in 1998 she attempted suicide; Manning's sister drove their mother to the hospital, with the 11-year-old Manning sitting in the back of the car trying to make sure their mother was still breathing.

 Manning's father remarried in 2000, the same year as his divorce.
 His new wife, also named Susan, had a son from a previous relationship.
 When the son changed his surname to Manning too, Chelsea felt rejected, telling her mother, "I'm nobody now, Mom."

 In November 2001, aged 14, Manning and her mother left the U.S., moving to Haverfordwest, Wales, where her mother had family.
 Manning attended the town's Tasker Milward secondary school.
 A school friend there told Ed Caesar for The Sunday Times that Manning's personality was "unique, extremely unique.
 Very quirky, very opinionated, very political, very clever, very articulate."
 Manning's interest in computers continued, and in 2003, she and a friend, James Kirkpatrick, set up an online message board, angeldyne.com, that offered games and music downloads.

 The only American at her school, and viewed as effeminate, Manning was bullied.
 In Oklahoma, she had come out to a few friends as gay, but was not open about it at school in Wales.
 The students frequently mocked her accent.
 Once, they abandoned her during a camping trip.
 Her aunt told The Washington Post that Manning had awoken to an empty campsite after the other campers had left without her.